-- Environmental Studies (in an anthropology, biology, chemistry, economics, English, geology, growth and structure of cities, or political science major)
+- Environmental Studies (with a major in anthropology, biology, chemistry, economics, English, geology, growth and structure of cities, or political science)

 - Gender and Sexuality

-- Geoarchaeology (in an anthropology, classical and Near Eastern archaeology, or geology major)
+- Geoarchaeology (with a major in anthropology, classical and Near Eastern archaeology, or geology)

 - Hispanic and Hispanic-American Studies

-- Neural and Behavioral Sciences (with a biology or psychology major)
+- Neural and Behavioral Sciences (with a major in biology or psychology)

 - Peace and Conflict Studies